 Why you should hire Eastern European developers: high quality, wide variety, affordable price, great English, cultural similarities, high quality education and convenient location

 Table of Contents

-Whether you are a client or a developer, you should be aware of the legal aspects of working with marketplaces.
+Whether you are our client or a registered developer, you should know the legal aspects of working with marketplaces.
 Even if you don’t know the official terms and regulations, you remain subject to their clauses and will get problems for violating them.

 Of course, they’re long and detailed.
-We’re asking all our clients and developers to read them attentively.
-However, time and again, they’re addressing us with questions and requests and saying they could miss something crucial.
+We’re asking all clients and developers to read them attentively.
+However, they repeatedly address us with questions and requests and say they could miss something crucial.

 First and foremost — we act accordingly to every clause of these documents.
 For a legal entity, it’s the best and the least troublesome way of acting.
 If you read the rules and don’t agree to obey them, it’s your right to decline them and quit working in the field where they’re active.
-We’d like our developers to work with us conscientiously — that’s why we’ve decided to publish this short overview of the most important clauses of our ToU you need to know.
+We’d like developers to work with us conscientiously — that’s why we’ve published this short overview of the most important clauses of our ToU you need to know.